 Provides secondary, middle, and upper elementary pre-service teachers with a wide variety of experiences in reading, analyzing, and discussing texts written specifically for young adults.
 Grade of C or better required.
-This course applies to the liberal arts writing intensive requirement.
-PREREQUISITE: Grade of C- or above in ENGL 1120.
-SAME AS: EDUC 3590.
-OFFERED: 2020-21.
+This course applies to the liberal arts Aesthetic Ways of Knowing and writing-intensive requirements.